hamuro80/deepstomp/README.md

 stompbox/pedal using the very low cost deepstomp's hardware platform.

 LICENSE
-- Each source code files has its own license in its copyright notice which we believe that they has the most flexible open-source licensing, that allow anyone to use them for their proprietary commercial product or open-source products.
+- Each source code files in the software package has its own license in its copyright notice at the top of the source code, which we believe that they has the most flexible open-source licensing, that allow everyone to use them for their proprietary commercial product, not limiting only for open-source products.
 Please let me know if there's any file in this distrbution that has a limiting license that prevent anyone to use it in non open-source project/product by contacting me at my email: hamuro at vidisonic dot com.
 - The Deepstomp's hardware design (Deepstomp's main board circuit) can be used in any commercial or open-source product, with or without modification.
-	Everyone is allowed to produce Deepstomp hardware, and as long as it can run the standadrd open-source software distributed in this software package then it can be claimed as an "original" Deepstomp hardware.
+	Everyone is allowed to produce Deepstomp hardware under their own brand or trademark.

 HARDWARE FEATURES
 - Pluggable Blue-Pill-Compatible CPU/Core board: ARM Cortex M3,